-Above ground pools are a more economical alternative to inground pools.
+Above ground pools, also known as a backyard pool or portable pool, are a more economical alternative to inground pools.
 Installation is simpler since it doesn’t require deep excavation, but the structure is still permanent.

 Typically, above ground pools are composed of steel and resin, a durable combination that can withstand harsh weather conditions.
 You have the option to hire a professional installer or undertake the installation yourself.